wxt-dev/wxt/docs/get-started/publishing.md

 :::

+Ensure that you have a `README.md` or `SOURCE_CODE_REVIEW.md` file with the above commands so that the Firefox team knows how to build your extension.

 Make sure the build output is the exact same when running `wxt build -b firefox` in your main project and inside the zipped sources.

 :::warning